Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Guided_Pivots_Playbook/readme.md

 <a name="postdeployment">

 ### Post-Deployment instructions
 #### a.
-Authorize connections
+Authorize connections:
-Once deployment is complete, you will need to authorize each connection.
+Once deployment is complete, you will need to authorize each connection:
-- Click the Azure Sentinel connection resource
+- Click the "Azure Sentinel" connection resource
-- Click edit API connection
+- Click "Edit API connection"
-- Click Authorize
+- Click "Authorize"
-- Sign in
+- Enter your DomainTools API credentials
-- Click Save
+- Click "Save"
-- Repeat steps for other connections such as DomainTools connector API Connection (For authorizing the DomainTools connector API connection, API Key and API secret needs to be provided.)
+- Repeat steps for other connections such as the DomainTools connector API Connection.
+(In order to authorize the DomainTools connector API connection, an API Username and API Password need to be provided.)
-- Go to sentinel hook playbook to azure sentinel rules.
+- Go to the Sentinel Hook Playbook to edit Azure Sentinel rules.
 #### b.
-Configurations in Sentinel
+Configurations in Sentinel:
-- In Azure sentinel analytical rules should be configured to trigger an incident with risky user account.
+- In Azure Sentinel, analytical rules should be configured to trigger an incident with risky Domain indicators
-- Configure the automation rules to trigger the playbooks.
+- Configure the automation rules to trigger the playbook
 #### c.
-Managed Identity for Azure Sentinel Logic Apps connector
+Managed Identity for Azure Sentinel Logic App connector:
-As a best practice, we used sentinel connection in playbooks that uses "ManagedSecurityIdentity".
+As a best practice, we using Sentinel connection in playbooks that use "ManagedSecurityIdentity" permissions.
 Please refer to [this document](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204)